Last updated: 13 July 2024

 Governing Law clauses are being upheld by many countries and in many Internet cases.
 But to get extra protection, have your customers “actively” agree to your Terms.
 You can get them to tick a box or otherwise indicate positive consent.

-This is more readily enforceable and provides more protection than T&Cs that are posted on the website for a customer to read at any time.
+This is more readily enforceable and provides more protection than T&Cs posted on the website, which customers can read at any time.

-But be aware: while a Governing Law clause may be accepted in many countries, there are instances where some countries may argue the clauses are void on the grounds of public policy or not in the best interests of their local consumers.
-Generally, this has been largely dependent on the case, the gravity of the issue, the goods and services being sold and the country’s regulations themselves.
+But be aware: while a Governing Law clause may be accepted in many countries, some countries may argue that it is void on the grounds of public policy or not in the best interests of their local consumers.
+Generally, this has largely depended on the case, the gravity of the issue, the goods and services being sold and the country’s regulations themselves.

 Remember, before selling products and services in any country, you should always familiarize yourself with local consumer laws relating to your business.
 You don’t want to trigger certification or licensing requirements.
 And if in doubt, check with other business owners or local regulators – they often are happy to discuss!